-This is the second book of Aspect-Emperor,the sequel series after The Prince of Nothing.
+This is the fourth and last book of Aspect-Emperor,the sequel series after The Prince of Nothing.
 You will need to read The Prince of Nothing books for the story to make sense.
 The starting point is The Darkness That Comes Before.

 Here are my reviews for previous books in the series (First one is spoiler free, but the following reviews inevitably have spoilers for the previous ones)

 The Thousandfold Thought (book #3)

 I should have written this review months ago, but I have been in ill health and busy with a lot of other things, and then I got into SPFBO and didn’t have the time and energy to wrap my head around this.
 The Unholy Consult is not an easy one to review, it is quite intense and packs a few punches to the gut to say the least.
 I didn’t want to rush it.

 The first 200 pages was an unrelenting force wind of grimdark, comparable to Category 5 hurricanes in terms of darkness, gore and abject savagery.
 I had been wondering if Bakker could outdo himself after six extremely dark books, and boy he did!
 These parts are definitely not for the faint of heart and will disturb even a seasoned veteran reader of grimdark.